brimdata/super/book/src/command/db.md

 A SuperDB database resides in a directory in a storage system located by its path, called the _storage path_, which may be either:
-* a local file system defined by the path to the directory containing the database,
+* a local file system defined by the path to the directory containing the database, or
 * cloud storage as defined by a URL indicating the root location of the database.

 >[!NOTE]
-> Currently, only S3 is supported for cloud storage.
+> Currently, only [S3](../dev/integrations/s3.md) is supported for cloud storage.
 > Support is very early and little work has been done on optimizing S3 performance.

 The contents of the database are entirely defined by the data located